 Is there a telephone and internet at the Mission?

 There is a landline phone at the Mission that you can use to make international calls if necessary.
-There is internet access in the biblioteca where meals are provided, but we ask groups to limit use to before and after meals, saving mealtimes to converse with other visitors.
-There are several internet cafes in town, and some of the hotels have internet.
+There is internet access (though it can be spotty!) in the Mission visitor gathering area, at most hotels and at several internet cafes in town.

 Can I bring donations?

 There has been a substantial change with how the Mission receives donations.
 We want to make sure that whenever we give donations, we are responding to the needs of the people we serve and not simply getting rid of things we don’t want or need.
-Please contact Kristal Sawatzke before making any plans to bring donations, for the Mission has limited space for storage of items.
+Please contact Ellen Mathiowetz before making any plans to bring donations, for the Mission has limited space for storage of items.